-The Agriculture designation has been placed on those lands which are predominantly characterized by soils of prime agricultural capability and which are classified as Classes 1 to 3 in the Canada Land Inventory for Agricultural Capability.
-In addition to soils of Class 1-3 according to the Canada Land Inventory, associated lands of Class 4-7 and areas which exhibit characteristics of ongoing agricultural activities are also considered to form the Agriculture designation.
+The Agricultural designation has been placed on those lands which are predominantly characterized by soils of prime agricultural capability and which are classified as Classes 1 to 3 in the Canada Land Inventory for Agricultural Capability.
 It is intended that these lands are to be protected and preserved for agricultural uses.